-Our website is always continuing to educate our clients so that they may assist themselves in furthering their case within the U.S. immigration system.
+Our website is always continuing to educate our clients so that they may assist themselves in furthering their case.
 Once someone becomes a client, they have access to our client area in which they are free to use the resources we have compiled.

 We believe our relationship with our clients is a partnership.
 Working together, is the means by which we both can achieve the desired goal.

 * Nolo has confirmed that every member attorney has a valid license and is in good standing with the state agency that licenses lawyers.
 Any past disbarments and suspensions (with possible exceptions for minor violations or nonpayment of dues, in our discretion) will be indicated accordingly in the badge.
 Member attorneys are required to notify Nolo immediately if they become the subject of any disciplinary action by any state licensing agency.